Overtime guidelines

 Compensation requirements and restrictions

 Exempt employees are not required to be paid overtime or to accrue compensatory leave.
 Only in extremely rare and unique circumstances should managers consider approving additional straight time (regular rate) payment or compensatory leave accrual for exempt employees.
 Under no circumstances should exempt employees be provided hour-for-hour overtime compensation or compensatory time.
 Accrued compensatory leave expires 12 months from the date it is issued.
-Exempt employees must receive approval from the supervisor, Vice President and Human Resource Consultant, who will review all compensatory leave and overtime pay requests.
+Exempt employees must receive approval from the supervisor, Vice President and Human Resource Professional, who will review all compensatory leave and overtime pay requests.
 See the Exempt Employee Overtime (Straight) Pay/Compensatory Leave Approval form under VCU HR forms.

-Overtime compensation is defined as time-and-one-half payment for all hours physically worked beyond 40 in a workweek.
+Overtime compensation is defined as time and-one-half payment for all hours physically worked beyond 40 in a workweek.
 To remain compliant with these guidelines and to avoid disciplinary action, an employee must be required and authorized by the manager to work the overtime hours – employees may not approve or authorize their own additional work hours.
-Managers may adjust an employee’s schedule within a workweek to avoid or minimize payments.
+Managers may adjust an employee’s schedule within a workweek to avoid or minimize overtime payments.
 For example, if an employee works an extra four hours on Monday, the manager may reduce the employee’s work schedule on Friday by four hours so the employee does not work more than 40 hours during that workweek.
 Each workweek stands alone in calculating regular and overtime hours worked.
 At the manager’s discretion and with the employee’s agreement, overtime leave may be granted in lieu of overtime pay.
 A non-exempt employee may not accrue more than 120 hours of overtime leave, which is equal to 80 hours of overtime worked.
 University business operating procedures prohibit tracking compensatory time “off the record.”

 Leave and holidays